-Cwatch delivers robust website protection from hackers – while it helps you stay calm when online.
+cWatch best website security services deliver robust website protection from hackers – while it helps you stay calm when online.
 It does not just stop with protection but helps in scanning the website to remove malware instantly.
 It is the best website security software that delivers state-of-the-art protection techniques to ensure SMB website security from simple to complex threat landscape.
 It ensures early threat detection, instant solution and sophisticated preventive measures.

-It is a comprehensive suite of managed services and security solutions that delivers protection and detection of malware; instant attack response and quick recovery; enhanced rate of performance and prevention of distributed denial of service (DDoS) attack for web applications servers and websites.
+It is a comprehensive suite of managed services and security solutions that delivers protection and detection of malware; instant attack response and quick recovery; enhanced rate of performance and prevention of distributed denial of service (DDoS) attacks for web applications servers and websites.

-Cwatch Pro enables Malware Detection and Removal with hack repair and restoration, complete blacklist site removal, spam and website filtering, daily vulnerability detection scan, trojan detection and protection, vulnerability repair and restoration, brand reputation monitoring, traffic hijacking recovery, SEO poisoning recovery, automatic advanced threat discovery, Automated malware removal, and Command and control server comm detection while the cwatch basic version does not feature complete blacklist site removal.
+cWatch Pro enables Malware Detection and Removal with hack repair and restoration, complete blacklist site removal, spam and website filtering, daily vulnerability detection scan, trojan detection and protection, vulnerability repair and restoration, brand reputation monitoring, traffic hijacking recovery, SEO poisoning recovery, automatic advanced threat discovery, Automated malware removal, and Command and control server comm detection while the cwatch basic version does not feature complete blacklist site removal.

-Cwatch Pro offers 24/7 cyber security operation center featuring dedicated CSOC analyst, expert tuning and configuration management, reverse malware and suspect engineering, threat investigation and analysis, correlations over multiple incidents, Integration with threat intelligence and alerting and incident escalations while the cWatch Basic does not provide CSOC analyst, expert tuning and configuration management, reverse malware and suspect engineering, threat investigation and analysis and Correlations over multiple incidents.
+cWatch Pro offers a 24/7 cyber security operation center featuring dedicated CSOC analyst, expert tuning and configuration management, reverse malware and suspect engineering, threat investigation and analysis, correlations over multiple incidents, Integration with threat intelligence and alerting and incident escalations while the cWatch Basic does not provide CSOC analyst, expert tuning and configuration management, reverse malware and suspect engineering, threat investigation and analysis and Correlations over multiple incidents.

 There are slightly over 1.9 billion websites on the internet and one-third of the world population visiting these websites every day.